US STOCKS-Futures slide as Trump threatens new tariffs on China

 Amazon.com Inc shares tumbled 5% after the company said it could post its first quarterly loss in five years as it was spending at least $4 billion in response to the coronavirus pandemic.

-Wall Street fell on Thursday as grim economic data and mixed earnings prompted investors to take profits at the end of the S&P 500’s best month in 33 years, a remarkable run driven by hopes of reopening the economy from crushing virus-induced restrictions.

-Markets will also keep a close eye on the ISM’s purchasing managers index (PMI) data, due at 10:00 a.m.
+Markets will also keep a close watch on the ISM’s purchasing managers index (PMI) data, due at 10:00 a.m.
 ET.

 The report comes a day after data showed U.S. initial jobless claims totalled 3.84 million for the week ended April 25 and personal spending tumbled 7.5% in March, the biggest decline on record.